dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 Redis HyperLogLog can count up to 2^64 items and in honor of Philippe Flajolet the commands begin with PF.

 To determine if this was a new event or not we checked the count of HLL data structure, added the event and checked the count again.
-Notice that we are using a separate Redis connection client (**r_hll**) pointed at different Redis DB (1 vs 0) from previous example.
+Notice that we are using a separate Redis connection client (**r_hll**) pointed at different Redis DB (1 vs 0).

 {% highlight python %}
 import redis